|Date of Birth||2 June 1972, Chipping Norton, Oxfordshire, England, UK|

 Wentworth Miller is a compelling and critically acclaimed actor whose credits span both television and feature film.

 Wentworth Earl Miller III was born June 2, 1972 in Chipping Norton, Oxfordshire, England, to American parents, Joy Marie (Palm), a special education teacher, and Wentworth Earl Miller II, a lawyer educator.
 He has two younger sisters, Gillian and Leigh.
-His father is of Afro-Jamaican and African-American (along with English and German) descent.
-His mother has Dutch, French, Swedish, Lebanese/Syrian, Austrian, and Polish ancestry.
+His father, who is black, is of Afro-Jamaican and African-American (along with English and German) descent.
+His mother, who is caucasian, has Dutch, French, Swedish, Lebanese/Syrian, Austrian, and Rusyn ancestry.

 When Miller turned a year old, his family moved to Park Slope, Brooklyn, New York.
 His father became an assistant district attorney over there.
 Wentworth retains a dual citizenship, but affirms that he has always been an American.
 He comes from a diverse background.
 Wentworth attended Midwood High School in Brooklyn, where he was a member of Sing!, an annual musical production that was started by Midwood.
 He later on transferred to Quaker Valley Senior High School in Sewickley, Pennsylvania.
 Wentworth was a straight As student in high school and was involved in the AV club and school newspaper.
 After graduating from high school in 1990, he attended Princeton University.
 He was also a cartoonist for the school paper and a member of the A Capella group, The Princeton Tigertones, where he sang baritone.
 It was then that he realized he was interested in performing in front of big and small audiences.
 Five years later, in 1995, he graduated from Princeton with a bachelor's degree in English Literature and moved to California.
 That same year, he was hired by a small company who made movies for television.
 About a year and a half later, he realized that he had unconsciously moved to Los Angeles to be an actor.
 He then decided to quit his job at the production company even after his employee at the production company had offered him another stable job position.